GaryHostt/beginner_ERP_OIC/README.md

 ## Part 2 - Enable REST catalog for your ERP user

 The user that you use in your adapter connection requires these [roles & privileges](https://docs.oracle.com/en/cloud/paas/integration-cloud/erp-adapter/prerequisites-creating-connection.html#GUID-B861559A-DECE-4F7B-82CA-AA48263CA159) in order to access the REST resources.
+This [blog](https://blogs.oracle.com/fmw/oracle-integration-cloud-oic-fusion-applications-security-requirements) provides screenshots on how to do this for your ERP user.

 The advantage of gaining access to the REST resources is that those endpoints follow the [SaaS API documentation](https://docs.oracle.com/en/cloud/saas/index.html).
 For example, in the screenshot below you see the Cash Bank accounts endpoint - and that resource will follow [this documentation]( https://docs.oracle.com/en/cloud/saas/financials/20b/farfa/api-bank-accounts.html) exactly.

 ![](screenshots/erpCanvas2.png)